e-kwsm/rdkit/Docs/Book/BackwardsIncompatibleChanges.md

 ### Handling of empty/invalid files in MolSuppliers
-Attempting to create a MolSupplier from a filename pointing to an empty file, a file that does not exist or sometihing that is not a standard file (i.e. something like a directory) now generates an exception.
+Attempting to create a MolSupplier from a filename pointing to an empty file, a file that does not exist or something that is not a standard file (i.e. something like a directory) now generates an exception.

 ### Renaming a cmake option